tramatejaswini/University_Recommendation_System/README.md

 Once the application is running, The home page will appear as below.

+# Youtube link for the Web application Demo: https://youtu.be/Mq8-DqmLO-Y

 # Under graduate Recommendations

 ![Home Page](/images/home.png?raw=true "Optional Title")